Chambers stove: History

-Improvements over the original design were continuously developed over the years, but all were constructed around the concept of a heavily insulated oven, as originally designed by John Chambers.
-The most updated version of these was the C-series, which was produced from 1950–1959, succeeding the B-series (1939–1948).
+The most updated version of these was the C-series.
 Up to the early 1930s, Chambers offered up to two dozen different models for different size homes.
 In 1935, Chambers built its final large, industrial-sized units, called the Imperial line, for use in hotels, restaurants, dormitory kitchens, tea rooms, road houses, large homes, etc.

 All residential Chambers ranges beginning with what is now referred to as the A-series (circa 1936) had a top-mounted griddle/broiler.
 Most models came with a recessed slow cooker called a Thermowell (descendant of the earlier Thermodome) for cooking soups, stews, etc., using special aluminum kettles designed and built for Chambers by the Wearever Corporation.
 The Thermowell was completely redesigned for the model C for improved performance.
 With a special accessory called a Thermobaker, it could even be used as a second oven.

 In 2015, the Chambers brand was purchased by J.A.K.
 North America Inc. in Canada, and licensed by J.A.K.
 North America Inc. in the U.S. They released Chambers branded refrigerators with retro stylings.